 - 無 (む, mu, “nothingness” or “none”) Is often found at the beginning of words and is used to negate the other kanji it is used with.
 For example, 無 (む, mu) plus 料 (りょう, ryō) together, 無料 (むりょう, muryō) means “free of charge.”

-If you would like to learn more about kanji, check out our Guide to Japanese Kanji.
+If you would like to learn more about kanji, check out our Top 15 Japanese Kanji Tips!

 To be able to form proper sentences, first, we need a subject, and what’s better than some easy Japanese Pronouns.

 *Note: The use of “you” is pretty uncommon and might be rude in some cases as it can also be used in a derogatory fashion.
 Instead of using “you” it is best to say a person’s name, and if you do not know their name just ask or use かれ (kare, “he”) or かんじょ (kanojo, she).
 For example, instead of あなたはここです (anata wa koko desu, “you are here”) you could say トムはここです (tomu wa koko desu, “Tom is here”) or かれはここです (kare wa koko desu, “he is here”).

 **Note: Japanese does not really have plural forms or words like English does.
 Instead, they add a suffix.
 In most cases, it will be ~たち(~tachi), but sometimes it will be ~ら(~ra).